-From vases to faces, from people, to the world.
+From vases to faces, from people to the world.
 The brain can switch from seeing the world from one way to a completely different way.
-It may not be recognizable at first but when the brain does connect the dots, it can never go back from seeing the world in just one way.
-We then have renewed our mind.
+It may not be recognisable at first but when the brain does connect the dots, it can never go back from seeing the world in just one way.
+We then have renewed our minds.

 The Bible speaks of this renewal of the mind

 From Ephesians 4:23 (“be renewed in the spirit of your mind”), to Colossians 3:10 with the emphasis on the “new man”, to the exhortation in Romans 12:2 to be “transformed by the renewing of your mind”; Philippians 4:8 (“whatever is true… think on these things”); Philippians 2:5 (“have the same mind that is in Christ”); 2 Corinthians 10:5 (“take every thought captive to obey Christ”); et cetera.

 Clearly, there is a divine paradigm, a way in which God wants His people to think.

 Paradigm shift: 'gestalt' switches on a large scale

 Whereas 'Gestalt switch' points to our individual experiences, once they occur on a larger scale, let's say on the scale of nations and societies, cultures, and result in a change of behaviour, policies, and the like, we tend to speak of a 'paradigm shift'.
 A change in pattern of not only our individual behaviour but that of nations, organizations, societies and cultures.
 We then all have renewed our minds...

 Paradigm shift: an example from the world of science and education